redpanda-data/connect/docs/processors/README.md

   parts: []
 ```

-Hashs parts of a message according to the selected algorithm.
+Hashes parts of a message according to the selected algorithm.
 Supported
 algorithms are: sha256, sha512, xxhash64.

 This processor is mostly useful when combined with the